GewelsJI/FSNet/README.md

 - This repository provides code for paper "_**Full-Duplex Strategy for Video Object Segmentation**_" accepted by the ICCV-2021 conference ([arXiv Version](https://arxiv.org/abs/2105.08468)).

 - This project is under construction.
-If you have any questions about our paper, feel free to contact me.
+If you have any questions about our paper or bugs in our git project, feel free to contact me.

 - If you like our FSNet for your personal research, please cite this paper ([BibTeX](#4-citation)).

 # 1. News

-- [2021/08/24] Upload the train script for video object segmentation. (note: traning set is coming soon)
+- [2021/08/24] Upload the train script for video object segmentation.
 - [2021/08/22] Upload the pre-trained snapshot and the pre-computed results on U-VOS and V-SOD tasks.
 - [2021/08/20] Release inference code, evaluation code (VSOD).
 - [2021/07/20] Create github page.